Mulubwa17/Bongohive-todolistbackend-/README.md

 RUNNING THE SERVER

-Yarn Start :This will run the server
+Yarn Start :This will run the server using nodemon throught the server.js file

-Yarn Test: This will test the APIs created in ther server
+Yarn Test: This will test the APIs created in the server through the test.js file